brunoochi/brunoochi.github.io/_pages/portfolio/PJBattle.md

 ![alt text](chart1.png "Chart1")

 **Wordcloud**: I perform some experiments to see how results shown in bar charts would look like in a wordcloud.
 Wordclouds are visually nicer, but it seems like the wordcloud for Battlefield 5 doesn't really reflect what was shown in the bar charts.
-For instance, the word "ww2" is definitely too small.
 Further research needs to be done to understand what's the logic behind the wordcloud.

 ![alt text](chart1.png "Chart1")

-**Co-Occurrence Network**: Co-occurrence network is a graph that shows words as nodes and co-occurrence of words as edges.
-The thicker the edge, the more often liked words appear together (keep in mind the position or proximity of the nodes have nothing to do with co-occurence).
+**Co-Occurrence Network**: Co-occurrence network is a graphical representation of words that tend to appear together.
+The thicker the lines, the stonger the co-occurrence of linked words (keep in mind the position or proximity of the nodes have nothing to do with co-occurence).
+This is the co-occurence network of the top 100 words appearing in Battlefield 5 reviews.

-I picked the top 100 words for Battlefield 5 and built the co-occurrence network with some modifications to to make top co-occuring words to stand out (fun-time, great-people, women-gameplay, etc).

 ![alt text](chart1.png "Chart1")